open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Setting up the Processor methods
 ##########################################

 Right now, our plugin won't do anything with the incoming data when it's placed in the signal chain.
-Spike data passed into the :code:`process()` method will not be used in any way.
+Spikes passed into the :code:`RateViewer::handleSpike()` method will not be used in any way.

-Let's change that by inserting code to grab all the available spike channels (electrodes) and store the channel metadata locally.
-This is necessary as we want the user to have the ability to change the electrode for spike rate visualization.
-For now, we will just save the electrode information.
-In the subsequent steps, we will make it possible to change the active electrode via a drop-down menu (ComboBox) in the plugin's editor.
+There are a few steps required before we implement this :code:`handleSpike()` method.
+The first is to take metadata about available spike channels (also called electrodes) and store it locally.
+This is necessary as we want the user to have the ability to select which electrode to use for spike rate visualization.

-To make sure all available electrodes' information is valid throughout the session, we need to update the electrode metadata in the :code:`updateSettings()` method, which is called whenever the signal chain is modified.
-Before overriding the :code:`updateSettings()` method, we need a something to store the electrode information, so we'll define a electrode :code:`struct` first.
+To make sure the most up-to-date information about incoming electrodes is available, we need to update the electrode metadata each time the :code:`updateSettings()` method is called, which happens whenever the signal chain is modified.
+Before adding code to the :code:`updateSettings()` method, we need somewhere to store the electrode information, so we'll define an "Electrode" :code:`struct` first.

-In the plugin processor's :code:`.h` file, add the following lines under the :code:`private` specifier:
+In the plugin's :code:`RateViewer.h` file, add the following lines under the :code:`private` specifier:

 .. code-block:: c++
    :caption: RateViewer.h